 Figure 4.
-Selected papers distribution by framework / model used administration or not-for-profit entities without openly referring to or applying a specific model.
+Selected papers distribution by framework / model used

+On the other hand, studies not adopting any specific framework represent 48 per cent of the works investigated.
+These inquiries often consider the concept of PV and its implications in public administration or not-for-profit entities without openly referring to or applying a specific model.
 An important component of this category are studies that discuss PV as a way to overcome the limitations of NPM, as an emerging trend in PG or as a new paradigm (Fisher & Grant, 2013; Shaw, 2013; Stoker, 2006).
 Analyses that seek to capture value creation without explicitly referring to Moore's framework (Angiola, Bianchi, & Marino, 2013) are also present, together with others which aim to assess the impact of some of public organizations' emerging priorities, such as transparency, on PV and its creation (Douglas & Meijer, 2016).
 The literature proposing a new framework represents 18 per cent of the sample, this mirroring the obvious challenges in proposing innovative ways to conceptualize and measure PV.
 Most interestingly, the main topic addressed by these studies is PV co-creation, whereby the joint contributions of public administrations, not-for-profit entities and citizens are critical to the generation of value for the community in a context of decreasing resources (Osborne, Radnor, & Strokosch, 2016; Page, Stone, Bryson, & Crosby, 2015; Yang, 2016).